Why positive thinking doesn’t work

 Don’t get me wrong, there will be times in your life when you do think negatively, and that’s normal!
-I am sure that even the odd rouge negative thought slipped into Ghandis mind now and then.
+I am sure that even the odd rouge negative thought slipped into Ghandis mind on occasion.

-But when you spend most of your day, particularly for years, thinking negative thoughts, you have also conditioned your body to feel negative emotions.
+But when you spend most of your day, particularly over months and years, thinking negative thoughts, you have unwittingly conditioned your body to feel the emotion associated with that thought.